ShanePAustin/pands-project2021/README.md

 ![alt text](https://github.com/ShanePAustin/pands-project2021/blob/main/Plots/distPlot.png "Dist Plot")

+It is evident from this that the Setosa Petal Length and Width is easily distinguishable form the other species.
+The Iris Versicolor and Virginica are somewhat seperated form each other but not entirely distinguishable.
+The Sepal Length variable is still tightly packed with only the Setosa with significantly higher counts within it's range.
+Whereas Sepal Width does not seems to display any observable pattern.

+The code shown was written to create the stack histogram

 ```python
     distplot, axes = plt.subplots(2,2, figsize=(10,10), sharex=False)
     sns.histplot( x="Sepal Length", hue="Species", data = df, palette="BuPu_r", ax=axes[0,0], multiple = "stack")